 Holding Someone Accountable for Car Accident Injuries

-When you’ve become injured in a motor vehicle accident caused by another individual, you deserve to seek justice.
-However, holding someone responsible for the damages they've caused might not be such a clear-cut issue in every case.
+When you’ve become injured in an auto accident caused by another individual, you deserve to seek justice.
+However, holding someone responsible for the damages they’ve caused might not be such a clear-cut issue in every case.
 In several instances, one or more parties may be found at fault for the incident depending on the variables present at the time of the crash.
 Here are some of the parties who may be found liable.

 Unsurprisingly, the person driving the vehicle that caused the crash is most often found at fault.
 Regardless of whether there’s inclement weather, a bad traffic jam, they weren’t paying attention, or any other myriad of reasons, drivers have a responsibility to ensure that they are being safe.

 However, there may be a few cases where another party is held responsible for the actions of the driver.
 While these are fairly uncommon, it’s important to recognize that there may be extenuating circumstances that affect liability.

 In instances where the vehicle owner is not the person driving at the time of the crash, both the driver and owner may be held responsible under Louisiana’s negligent entrustment doctrine.
 This most often applies in cases where a company vehicle, rental car, or teen driver is involved.

 Under negligent entrustment, you would have to prove that the vehicle owner expressly or implicitly gave the driver permission to use the vehicle and otherwise knew that this person was not a fit driver.
 This may be due to a previous driving record (deeming them “incompetent”) or because of a disability.